fieldtrip/website/tutorial/sleep.md

     %mean event duration
     mean(event_duration)

-Often to check if we get the right kind of event, at least on average, it is very helpful to look at the average sleep slow wave or sleep spindle.
+Often, to check if we get the right kind of event, at least on average, it is very helpful to look at the average sleep slow wave or sleep spindle.
-For this we need a good offset for which our events can be aligned that when averaged the variable signal do not cancel each other out.
+For this we need a good offset at which our events can be aligned, so that when averaged the variable signal do not cancel each other out.
-Other than for ERPs, where we might have recored event markers, we need find such offsets ourselves in for spontaneous detected events .
+Other than for ERPs, where we might have recored event markers, we need to find such offsets ourselves in for spontaneous detected events .
-Often a clear minimum or maximum in the event with the hightest or lowest amplitude in a narrow time window (around the center) is a good candidate as an offset, as this is the most consistent time point between such events.
+Often a clear minimum or maximum in the event with the highest or lowest amplitude in a narrow time window (around the center) is a good candidate as an offset, as this is the most consistent time point between such events.
 For sleep spindles and slow waves the minimum peak of the hightest amplitude is typically chosen for this.

     %%% get the trials to get the data +-1 second around the envelope